Sorinenachioiu/College-Stuff/Y1/Q3/OOPP_Theory/learn.md

 ![alt text](gol.png "title")

 ## Chair interventions
 - Naming process:  “I notice that we are digressing and running out of time.
-I think dnow how we're going to handle this"
+I think it's important to decide now how we're going to handle this""
 - Invite to say something:  “I am curious about your opinion on this subject"
 - Give feedback: "I've heard you say this three times now.
 The point has been understood by all.
 Could you indicate what you still want to do with this?”

-# AID Model
+## AID Model
 ![alt text](aids.png "title")

 ## Johari Window